 I ideated more mini game ideas and collaborated with the developer to pick out Unity frameworks for implementation.
 To incentivize children to explore different tools, I also designed a reward system for them to unlock new coloring pages after they practice 5 tools.

 To address any confusion about using Wondergrade tools, I initiated a weekly newsletter that includes a family learning activities package for parents to introduce the different tools in context.
+This is also a re-engagement technique that addresses Wondergrade's issue of limited engagement.
 I came up with the following 2 designs:

 The co-founders and I decided to go with the scenario-based design because it gives room for more creative activities for content creation and children learn better when they learn things situated in contexts.